Hibs sign Bodo/Glimt striker Melkersen

 The club have paid a "significant undisclosed fee" for the Norway Under-20s forward, who has scored 23 goals in 37 professional games.

-"Elias is a really talented young player," said Maloney.
+"Elias is a really talented young player," Maloney said.

 "We will have to give him time, of course, to adapt to our style as a team and also our league, so we'll be conscious of this.